Setting up a Load Balancer with CloudFlare

 Click Add to add the new app.

-Assuming your app relies on .env variables, we'll go to the web app > environment section and for each of the app servers, add in the necessary env variables and sync them to the server.
+Assuming your app relies on .env variables, we'll go to the deployment workflow > environment section and for each of the app servers, add in the necessary env variables and sync them to the server.

-In the web app > deployment hooks sections, we'll need to make sure that the correct operations are going to occur for each app server.
+In the deployment workflow > deployment hooks sections, we'll need to make sure that the correct operations are going to occur for each app server.

 If you click into one of the deployment hooks, you'll notice that all of the servers are enabled.
 If you included the database server, then you'll want to disable the database server for each of the hooks as there is nothing we are directly doing on the database server during deployments,

 If you are doing something such as migrating databse, you'd only need to run that command on one of the app servers.
 Make sure to disable one of the servers so that the action isn't ran more than required.

 Add any additional deployment hooks that your app may need.